 The Development Objective of the Georgia COVID-19 Response Project is to prevent, detect, and respond to the threat posed by the COVID-19 pandemic and strengthen national systems for public health preparedness in Georgia.
 COVID-19 Response Project comprises of the three components.

 Component 1.
-Emergency COVID-19 Response (EUR 29.1 million – WB; EUR 36.4 – AIIB)
+Emergency COVID-19 Response (EUR 29.1 million – WB; EUR 36.4 – AIIB; 34.5 million USD - WB)

 Subcomponent 1.1: Case Detection and Confirmation